lablup/backend.ai/docs/client/dev/examples.rst

         headers = {"Authorization": f"BackendAI {token}"}  # providing token is not required for public model services resp = requests.get(f"{endpoint}/v1/models", headers=headers)

+The token returned by the ``generate_api_token()`` method is a JSON web token (JWT), which conveys all required information to authenticate the inference request.
+Once generated, it cannot be revoked.
+A token may have its own expiration date/time.
+The lifetime of a token is configured by the user who deploys the inference model, and currently there is no intrinsic minimum/maximum limits of the lifetime.

 .. versionadded:: 23.09